amplia-iiot/oda-docs/content/scenarios/readDataOPCUA.md

 We will explain how to configure these bundles to connect to the device and to read data from it.

+There are two working modes to retrieve data:
+* subscription - default mode.
+We subscribe to the data we want to receive, the server stores the data and sends it when indicated.
+When the data arrives at ODA it is published immediately.
+* polling - additional mode.
+We send a request to the server each time we want to retrieve data.
+This data goes trought the regular path in ODA (poller - StateManager - collector - dispatcher).

+### Subscription mode

 The first step is to configure the connection with the device.
 This is defined in the configuration of hardware bundle (es.amplia.oda.hardware.opcua.cfg):

 ```properties